pactflow/example-consumer-cypress/README.md

 1. Managing test environments and test data itself can be a huge burdon on a team, resulting in reducing the size of the UI test suite to assist with maintenance.
 1. Reliability - Often times to address (1) and (2), test authors will stub out endpoints to make the tests faster and more reliable

-The Cypress [documentation]( https://docs.cypress.io/guides/guides/network-requests.html#Testing-Strategies) contains an excellent guide on the tradeoffs of stubbing vs e2e tests.
+In order to combat some of the issues from above, teams may choose to fake out a backend.

-They are summarised below:
+The Cypress [documentation]( https://docs.cypress.io/guides/guides/network-requests.html#Testing-Strategies) contains an excellent guide on the tradeoffs of stubbing vs e2e tests:

 **Real Server (End to End tests issuing real network requests)**